gurudanito001/pardomart-delivery/api-client/docs/FeeApi.md

 const configuration = new Configuration();
 const apiInstance = new FeeApi(configuration);

-let id: string; //The ID of the fee to update. (default to undefined) let updateFeePayload: UpdateFeePayload; //
+let updateFeePayload: UpdateFeePayload; // let id: string; //The ID of the fee to update. (default to undefined)

 const { status, data } = await apiInstance.feesIdPatch(
-    id,
+    updateFeePayload,
-    updateFeePayload
+    id
 );
 ```